 - Cheer on the Kitchener Rangers of the Ontario Hockey League “Let’s Go Rangers”.
 This is a fun and energetic outing for the entire family

 - Browse the Kitchener Museum or the very large Kitchener library

 Whatever city you decide to explore in Ontario, you will find diverse cultures, extensive history, amazing architecture, and an abundance of recreational activities for the entire family.
-I also recommend setting aside a day or two to take a roadtrip to any of the Beach Towns Ontario or Small Towns Ontario for the perfect Ontario getaway.
+I also recommend setting aside a day or two to take a road trip to any of the Beach Towns Ontario or Small Towns Ontario for the perfect Ontario getaway.
 You won’t regret it.
 Which big city in Ontario do you want to visit?